+Bounce back to school and take control of the situation.
 Last week I shared books to escape into and books to evoke laughter.
-You can catch up with the Escapism and Humour Bounce Back Blog here.
+You can catch up with the Escapism and Humour Bounce Back to School blog here.
 This week I would like to think about taking control of the situation both personally and practically.

 Much as some of your children (and maybe some of you) would like to wrap up in cotton wool and ‘shield’ themselves from reality, as Cottonwool Colin discovers, this is not a long term solution.
 This is a great story for encouraging shy children out of their shell or those who have become accustomed to staying inside all the time to go out and enjoy the world.

 So how can we support children on this journey?